IrinaBalanel/household-management-system/README.md

 - `Amount` - Amount of the transaction
 - `TransactionDate` - Date of the transaction
 - `CategoryId` - Foreign key to the Category entity
+- `TodoItemId` - Nullable foreign key to the TodoItem entity

 ### Category
 - `CategoryId` - Primary key